status-im/swarms/ideas/168-paid-master-nodes.md

 ### Requirements & Dependencies

-Possibly onboarding SNT give-away logistics.
+(Lack of consensus on this point: Possibly onboarding SNT give-away logistics.)

 ### Minimum Viable Product
 <!-- Mandatory, completes the Idea in the fastest route possible, can be hacky, needed to feel progress.
 See https://imgur.com/a/HVlw3 -->
 Goal Date: TBD - May 1 + 2w

-Description: Spike out payment Clojure and Go PoC with STT.
+Description: Spike out most basic proof of concept possible for payment / service on or off in Clojure and Go, using SNT test token.

 ## Dates
 Separate tracks: